theNewDynamic/aba-icc/_cases-charges/katanga-charges-germain-katanga.md

 ### Charges

-The Accused is alleged to have intentionally contributed to the commission of atrocity crimes crimes, with the aim of furthering the criminal activity or purpose of the perpetrators ([Article 25(3)(d)(i)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute), and with knowledge of the intention of the perpetrators to commit these crimes ([Article 25(3)(d)(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute).
+The Accused is alleged to have intentionally contributed to the commission or attempted commission of atrocity crimes crimes by a group, with the aim of furthering the criminal activity or purpose of the perpetrators ([Article 25(3)(d)(i)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute), and with knowledge of the perpetrators' intention to commit these crimes ([Article 25(3)(d)(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute).

-Under these modes of criminal, the Accused is charged with the following atrocity crimes:
+Under these modes of criminal liability, the Accused is charged with the following atrocity crimes:

 > Murder (Crime against Humanity):&nbsp;[Article 7(1)(a)](http://www.casematrixnetwork.org/cmn-knowledge-hub/klamberg-commentary/elements-of-crime/#c2286)
 >